-I made this in the heart of salmon season when I was on a healthy fat kick, but a piece of cod, bream, sole, or another flaky white fish would be great with the onion melange too.
+I made this in the heart of salmon season, but a piece of cod, bream, sole, or another flaky white fish would be great with the onion melange too.

-- Four 5 ounce filets of salmon or another fish of your choice as mentioned above, skin on or off depending on your preference
+- 20 oz (Four 5 ounce filets) salmon or another fish of your choice as mentioned above skin on or off depending on your preference

 - 1 tablespoon minced garlic

-- Roughly 12 day lily buds, plus fresh flowers for garnishing
+- Roughly 12 day lily buds optional, plus fresh flowers for garnishing

 - Tiny pinch saffron threads